straker/html-tagged-template/README.md

 document.body.appendChild(el);
 ```

+### Optional Attributes

+To add an attribute only when it's value is true (such as `disabled`), use `attrName?="${value}"`.
+If the value is true, the attribute will be added in the output, otherwise it will be omitted from the output.

 ## Contributing

 The only way this proposal will continue forward is with help from the community.
 If you would like to see the `html` function in the web, please upvote the [proposal on the W3C DOM repo](https://github.com/whatwg/dom/issues/150).